Writing your own linear algebra matrix library in C

 //

-// U is an upper triangular matrix of size NxN
+// U: Upper triangular matrix of size NxN

-// x is the solution column matrix of size Nx1
+// Returns: Solution column matrix x of size Nx1

 //